ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 **UI tests**

-Made using PlayWright.
+Made using Playwright.
 Testing and simulating user interactions and navigation through the user interface.
 E.g. testing that the submit button is accessible when sharing a cheep.
 These test are mostly designed as integration or end-to-end tests.

 # Ethics
 ## License